nehanegimail-stack/Multiple-Disease-Prediction-System/README.md

 # Multiple Disease Prediction System using Machine Learning
 ![Project Screenshot](Screenshot%202026-09-08%20202440.png)

-This project provides a streamlit web application for predicting multiple diseases, including diabetes, Parkinson's disease, and heart disease, using machine learning algorithms.
-The prediction models are deployed using Streamlit, a Python library for building interactive web applications.
+This project is a Machine Learning-based healthcare application developed to predict the likelihood of multiple diseases, including Diabetes, Heart Disease, and Parkinson's Disease.
+The application is built using Python and Streamlit, providing an interactive and user-friendly web interface for disease prediction.

 ## Table of Contents